Murg (Northern Black Forest): Tributaries

 The Murg does not flow through the middle of its elongated catchment, but further to the east, so that more and larger tributaries join it from the west than from the east.
-Its left-hand tributaries included the Tonbach, Schönmünz, Raumünzach and Oos (north branch); its right-hand tributaries include the Forbach and Sasbach.
+Its western tributaries included the Tonbach, Schönmünz, Raumünzach and Oos (north branch) and its tributaries from the east include the Forbach and Sasbach.

 Administrative divisions

 The old state border between the Kingdom of Württemberg and the Grand Duchy of Baden runs between Baiersbronn-Schönmünzach and Forbach-Kirschbaumwasen.
 The upper, formerly Württemberg part of the valley belongs today to the county of Freudenstadt.
 The lower, section, which from the 12th century was ruled by the Ebersteins and later went to Baden, is today part of the county of Rastatt.

 Towns and villages

 The following towns and villages lie along the Murg, from source to mouth:

 Dialects

 Several dialect regions meet one another in the Murg Valley.
 The area around the upper reaches, around Old Württemberg Baiersbronn, forms the westernmost tip of the Swabian dialect region.
 The old state border with Baden further downstream is identical with the dialect boundary with Upper Rhine Alemannic, which is strongly defined even today, and which dominates the lower part of the Murg valley.
 On the lower reaches of the Murg on the Rhine Plain is an Alemannic-Franconian transition dialect with numerous South Franconian dialect features.